chrisgundling/Udacity-P5-VehicleDetection/README.md

 There are many parameters that can be adjusted for the `skimage.hog()` HOG features tool.
 After some experimentation, I stuck with the baseline parameters of `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)` as I did not see much improvement in the accuracy of my linear SVM classifier when I varied these parameters.

 My main tuning for the HOG features was the color spaces and the number of channels used.
-The HOG features for each channel for HSV, YCrCb and LUV color channels can be seen below.
+The HOG features for each channel for LUV, HSV, and YCrCb colorspaces can be seen below.
+Different color channels of the various colorspaces show more distinct HOG features.
+For example, the "L" channel of the LUV colorspace appears to give much more gradient information than the "U" channel.

 <img src="output_images/HOG-Colorspace.png" width="800">